-One of the remarkable things is that it can be set up to work with all the major programming languages and frameworks, making it an ideal option for either back-end or front-end development.
+One of the remarkable things, that I love, is that it can be set up to work with all the major programming languages and frameworks, making it an ideal option for either back-end or front-end development.

 Some years before, the Spring Boot development environment was dominated by other IDEs from well-known and respectful players, such as Eclipse and IntelliJ IDEA (JetBrains), and especially from Spring Tool Suite – STS (based also in Eclipse).
 However, from STS version 4, it started distributing as an add-on (extension) for other IDEs: Eclipse, Theia, and VS Code.

 In this post, we will take the steps to see how we can set up our Spring Boot development environment, on VS Code.

 Note that it is supposed that you have already installed VS Studio on your machine and you have gained enough familiarity with it.
 It’s worth visiting the VS Code “Setting up VS Code for Java development” to obtain all the necessary info.